 When we relax, move and flow from our centre of gravity, our techniques are more effective.
 The art involves working with the energy of our training partner, who plays the aggressor for us to practice harmony.

 Training ourselves and our aggressor, in this way, we are able to control them without causing harm.

-Conflict resolution is often taught in a lecture format, with words and descriptions, but using the example of Aikido, it can be understood more fully.
-When people actually take part in an Aikido class, it can be experienced by the body and mind, which is a very powerful lesson.
+Conflict resolution is often taught in lecture format, with words and descriptions, using the example of Aikido, it can be understood more fully.
+When people actually take part in an Aikido class, it can be experienced by the body and mind, which is a powerful lesson.

 During Aikido training, we are relaxed and open to energy and are willing to be flexible and flow with it.
 Holding the mind on the 'One Point' in our centre, allows us to focus, be more alert, aware and alive.

 In this state we learn fast, efficiently and effectively.

 Aikido for self discovery teaches us that we can choose to take and use this skill in our everyday lives.
 When conflict arises in us, we just breathe deeply, put the mind on the One Point, relax, and release the tension.